-The causes of the bureaucratization process were objective, material, economic, and social.
-They must be sought in the infrastructure of Soviet society at that time, not in its political superstructure and certainly not in a particular concept of the party.
+The causes of the bureaucratisation process were objective, material, economic and social.
+They must be sought in the infrastructure of Soviet society at the time, not in its political superstructure and certainly not in a particular concept of the party.
 Far from being a product of Bolshevism, the Stalinist bureaucracy had to physically destroy the Bolshevik Party in order to establish its totalitarian rule.
 The Bolshevik Party was an instrument of the working class and an enemy of the bureaucracy.
-The political strangling of the party was a precondition for the political expropriation of the working class.
+The political strangling of the party preceded the total expropriation of the working class.

-On the other hand, historical experience has confirmed that where a leading or even highly influential revolutionary party is absent, workers councils last shorter and not longer than they did in Russia: Germany in 1918-19 and Spain in 1936-37 are the most conspicuous examples.
+On the other hand, historical experience has confirmed that where a leading or even highly influential revolutionary party is absent, workers' councils last shorter and not longer than they did in Russia: Germany in 1918-19 and Spain in 1936-37 are the most conspicuous examples not to mention Hungary in 1956 or Chile in 1973.